miltieIV2/docs/src/pages/en/kernel_tracing.md

 ### Go

-Go is a little bit complicated than OpenSSL but the basic principle is the same.
+Go is a little bit more complicated than OpenSSL, but the basic principle is the same.

 Go language has two ABIs; **ABI0** and **ABIInternal**.
 We support both **amd64** and **arm64** so that translates into a good number of offsets to handle.